 Lorimar Telepictures Corp. announced a joint venture with Golden Images Inc. The new division, Lorimar Presents, will produce live touring shows to cross-promote the company's children's programs.
 The division will be headed by Steve Goldberg, owner and president of Golden Images.
-Goldberg is a former record producer and agent for such as acts as Alvin and the Chipmunks.
+Goldberg is a former record producer and munks.
 Goldberg help engineer the sale of off-network rights of Alvin and the Chipmunks to Telepictures.
 Lorimar Presents will kick off with a 50-city live show opening at the Philadelphia Civic Center next fall.
 The show will feature characters from series including Gumby, Silverhawks, Thundercats and The Comic Strip.